 Paul J. Schupf Computational Laboratory (3D view)

 The Paul J. Schupf Scientific Computing Center was founded with gifts from Colby trustee Paul J. Schupf and a grant from the National Science Foundation*.
 The laboratory has a Planar 8 panel visualization wall with 25 27″ iMacs each connected with a dedicated 10gig network port.
-This gives them high performance connections to the Linux compute cluster for scheduling and managing computing jobs on the central compute engine, an intel based 27 node.
-714 core with dual P100 NVIDIA GPUs HPC compute cluster.
-Scientific applications/packages for computing and visualization (Gaussian and Gaussview, WebMO, MOE, Mathematica, R, python, Spartan, VMD and MathLab.
+This gives them high performance connections to the Linux compute cluster for scheduling and managing computing jobs on the central compute engine, an intel based 29 node.
+810 core with dual P100 NVIDIA GPUs HPC compute cluster.
+Scientific applications/packages for computing and visualization (Gaussian and Gaussview, WebMO, MOE, Mathematica, R, python, Spartan, VMD and MATLAB.
 Just to name a few) are made available.
 Students are introduced to scientific computing and visualization during their first year at Colby.
-The graphics power of the workstations in hands-on exercises helps beginning students explore and visualize data in chemistry, biology, biochemistry, geology, mathematics, physics and astronomy.
+The graphics power of the workstations in hands-on exercises helps beginning students explore and visualize data in chemistry, biology, biochemistry, computer science, geology, mathematics, statistics, physics and astronomy.

 To schedule this space visit Schupflab Scheduling .